How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 AgTalks by AgriERP: Innovation in Agriculture with Clayton Lind

-Starting off his journey on the West Coast, Clayton Lind didn’t grow up on a farm but his path into agriculture was anything but conventional.
+Starting off his journey on the West Coast, Clayton Lind didn’t grow up on a farm but his path into agriculture innovation technology was anything but conventional.
 After relocating to Iowa in 2020 during the pandemic, he began working directly in the fields, gaining firsthand experience of how essential the food system is to everyday life.

 With a growing passion for storytelling and business, Clayton launched Atlas Media Group.
 A digital marketing agency dedicated solely to agriculture.
 From social media and video production to influencer campaigns, Atlas Media helps ag brands better connect with the next generation and modernize their message.